 From that experience, I was reminded how important it was to involve more of a business’s team members–not just the higher-ups–in strategizing and planning efforts.
 U.P.S. used a similar strategy that leads to huge optimizations in their delivery routes.

 When you set up regular, consistent updates on the company and employee performance with your team, they will thrive.
-Even a small amount of transparency can go a long way to creating highly engaged employees who will go the extra mile to help your company exceed its goals.
+Even a small amount of transparency can go a long way in creating highly engaged employees who will go the extra mile to help your company exceed its goals.

 Real leadership doesn’t look like some know-it-all from on high, barking orders to his staff.
-It looks like partnership, inclusiveness, and empowerment.
+It looks like a partnership, inclusiveness, and empowerment.
 And if you follow these three tips on how to be an effective leader, your business will grow easily, and you will have a tighter, more effective team help your business reach new heights.